ARCTraining/hpc2-software/book/course/theory.md

 Each environemt created can have its own set of software and when combined with package management can specify specific (or minimum or maximum) versions of some (or all) applications and libraries.

-ARC3 and ARC4 provides Anaconda as the primary tool for managing environments, others (such as virtualenv for python) as available or installable.
+ARC3 and ARC4 provides Anaconda as the primary tool for managing environments, although others (such as virtualenv for Python) are available or installable.

 ### Further reading